Thursday, September 30, 2021

 Like, just, you wanna just do a nineties show, just do a show on the nineties!?
 Don't be bullshitting us and bringing "The Dark Side" into it.
 I don't need Pogs to have a Dark Side in the future, Pogs were stupid and horrible enough at the time.
 Call it, "I Love the '90s: True Hollywood Stories" or whatever, just don't do this.
 This so wreaks of desperation, moreso then like anything I've ever seen from any of these other channels and any of their failed or even their successful half-ass/spinoffs attempts.
 This is dumb and pointless it's almost laughable if there weren't actually a few real tragic stories within these, but labeling this as a "Dark Side..." is such... it's literally the worst example of both an ouroboros eating it's own tail, while also piggybacking on top of itself, I've ever seen.

-Like, yeah, you look at it weird, then any fucking decades has a dark side; I don't even get the premise here.
-Are the nineties some mysterious time to everybody now in hindsight, or is it just nostalgia, 'cause I can tell you, I live through the nineties, and, like it any other decade, it was okay.
+Like, yeah, you look at it weird, then any fucking decade has a dark side; I don't even get the premise here.
+Are the nineties some mysterious time to everybody now in hindsight, or is it just nostalgia, 'cause I can tell you, I live through the nineties, and, unlike in any other decade, it was okay.
 There was good and bad stuff going on.
 It's probably a little better then some other decades before and since, but you know, anything that's really bad about the decade, in general, I think we've had those stories told about them.
 Perhaps we've had those stories told a little too much in recent years, in fact.

 "The Dark Side of eh, the Oklahoma City Bombing"...?- (Shrugs)